19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 The [Lizardfolk](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Lizardfolk.md) Pantheon is unique as far as Pantheons go, featuring no Deities in the conventional sense.
 Most worship the life tree **Tox'lith** — a city sized tree at the heart of the Xar'lith Jungle.

+### The Cults of Oblivion

+There are many malevolent cults that plague the world of Mithrinia.
+They worship the vile entities from [Oblivion](Oblivion.md).
+These entities differ from the gods.
+They are not from distant outer realms, but the surrounding darkness that you see in the empty sky.
+In their realms of void and proximity to the mortal realm, they seek followers and to grow their power by consuming mortal souls.

+The most powerful beings are known as [The Lords of Oblivion](Lords%20of%20Oblivion/{The%20Lords%20of%20Oblivion}.md).

 ## Lore

 ***Scribe's Note***